nhathpham/Scalable-Bird-Detection-Forecast/README.md

 #### Others
 - American Birding Association’s 2023 and Massachusetts Avian Records Committee’s species list
 - NCEI: for temperature and precipitation data.
-Incorporation into the forecast model as environmental regressors yielded no improvement observed, hence not included in the final model.
+Incorporation into the forecast model as environmental regressors yielded no improvement, hence excluded from final model.

 ### 2. Data processing